tuxedogold/git-cli-training/README.md

 `git clone git@github.com:[yourgithubprofile]/git-cli-training.git`

-If you haven't set up your ssh key, this won't work so try creating a key using ssh-keygen and uploading your public key to github
+If you haven't set up your ssh key, you might want to go ahead and do that, then upload the public key into azure or github.

 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com" `